jreyes0999/reading-notes-201/README.md

 # Self Introduction
 * I am [Jonathan Reyes](https://github.com/Defluxit/), I am 22 years old, and I was born and raised in Memphis, TN.
-I am currently a student with code crew aspiring to be a Full Stack Developer.
+I’m interested in video games, anime, new foods, and learning languages.
+I am currently studying Arabic.
+I am a student with Code Crew aspiring to be a Full Stack Developer.

 ## Contact Info
 * E-mail: astroghost1@gmail.com